Relationship can look different, but they each deserve your care

-You may be coming in to improve communication, rekindle emotional and sexual intimacy, rebuild trust, learn how to resolve conflicts quickly, overcome challenges more effectively, and cope with or go through a difficult life transition.
+You may be coming in to improve communication, rekindle emotional and sexual intimacy, rebuild trust, learn how to resolve conflicts quickly to create win-wins, overcome challenges more effectively, and cope with or go through a difficult life transition.

 Regardless of what’s bringing you in, your relationship deserves your care.

 Patterns of communication and developing positive and more sustainable ways of relating are some core principles of the way I work with couples.

 Married or Partnered couples: Feel empowered to grow together as a couple instead of apart and re-connect as a team to the relationship that you are hoping for.
 Understanding unhelpful patterns, childhood attachment wounds, traumas, and insecurities that may be impacting your relationship in confusing and unhelpful ways you learn how to care for and reach for your partner to decrease hurt and increase connection.
 I am trained in the PACT Model (Psychobiological Approach to Couples Therapy) as an effective approach to working with couples.
 It is based on attachment theory, neuroscience and arousal regulation to help couples learn more about themselves and their partner in order to build a secure, caring and long lasting relationship.